greenTortle/vector_sequence_GUI/README.md

 ## "vector_sequence_GUI.py"

-> GUI that takes input k, sequence type, starting x_0, ending x_0, how many v_n to check, and how many v_n to print, and calculates the associated vector sequences outlined in the LaTeX document.
+> GUI that takes input k, sequence type, starting x_0, ending x_0, how many v_n to check, and how many v_n to print, and calculates the associated vector sequences outlined in the PDF.
 It gives information for individual vector sequences including long-term behavior (zeroed, grown, cycling), which cycle it is in, and more.

 ## "sequence_simulator.py"